-Having muscle on your physique DOES NOT make you a bodybuilder.
-Bodybuilding is in a class all its own.
-Don’t confuse bodybuilding with those that are simply seeking to add some quality lean muscle to their frame.
-Just because someone wants to build more muscle, does not mean that they want to become a bodybuilder, nor does it mean they should train like a bodybuilder in order to add the extra muscle they seek.
+Having muscle on your physique does not make you a bodybuilder!
+Bodybuilding is really in a class all its own.
+Don’t confuse bodybuilders with those individuals that are simply seeking to add some quality lean muscle to their frame.
+Just because someone wants to build more muscle, does not mean that they want to become a massive bodybuilder, nor does it mean they should train like a bodybuilder in order to add the extra muscle they seek.

 I can guarantee that not many of you want a massive and bulky physique like a professional bodybuilder, especially none of you ladies.
-The majority of you, male and female, I would guess want a more lean and athletic looking physique.
-So, what sense does it make for you to train like a bodybuilder?
+The majority of you, male and female, probably want a more lean and athletic looking physique.
+So, why would it make any sense to train like a bodybuilder?

-Let’s look at a few reasons why a bodybuilding program WILL NOT work for the majority of the population and why not just anyone can become bodybuilders!
-They are a select few!
+Let’s look at a few reasons why a bodybuilding program will not work for the majority of the population and why not just anyone can become bodybuilders!

-Reason #1: There is a gene called myostatin that all of us have and its function is to STOP excess muscle growth.
-It’s a protective mechanism to limit muscle growth because it is so calorically expensive to keep.
-In 99% of us it is functioning correctly.
-There is however a small % of the population that this gene is malfunctioning and will allow them to gain muscle almost indefinitely way past their functional need for it!
-There are varying degrees of this and I am not saying it is the deciding factor but it is one of them!
-I am by no means saying bodybuilding is easy but I am saying they are in a better position for packing on muscle than we are.
+There is a gene called myostatin that all of us have and its function is to stop excess muscle growth.
+It’s a protective mechanism to limit muscle growth because all that lean tissue is so calorically expensive to keep.
+In 99% of us, it is functioning correctly.
+There is however a small percentage of the population that this gene works differently and will allow them to gain muscle past their functional need for it!
+There are varying degrees of this and I am not saying it is the deciding factor, but it is one of them!
+I am by no means saying bodybuilding is easy, but I am saying these certain people are in a better position for packing on muscle than the rest of us.

-Reason #2: Bodybuilding routines that are taken straight out of ‘muscle magazines’ are all the same.
+Bodybuilding routines that are taken straight out of “muscle magazines” are usually all the same.
 They are generic and don’t work for the majority of the population.
-They also recommend really high VOLUME and low FREQUENCY.
-Does this ‘weekly routine’ sound familiar?
+They also recommend really high volume and low-frequency style programs.
+Does this “weekly routine” sound familiar?